 Work remains ongoing between the Service and Staffordshire Police to identify where the combined estate can be rationalised and used more effectively and efficiently to deliver future savings.
-This has already resulted in the Police and Fire Service sharing the community fire station in Tamworth Belgrave that now includes the local area community policing team.
-In addition a major project has now been completed which has culminated with the closure of Hanley Police Station, in the City of Stoke on Trent, with the shift based operational staff moving into the repurposed Hanley Response Hub based within the existing fire station building.
+This has already resulted in the Police and Fire Service sharing the community fire stations in both Tamworth Belgrave and Hanley and the local area community policing team responding from Tamworth and in the city of Stoke on Trent the shift based operational staff responding from the repurposed Hanley Police and Fire Station.

-For both Tamworth and Hanley this will allow the disposal of two existing police buildings generating a substantial capital receipt, reduce running costs and also result in additional income for the Fire and Rescue Service.
+For both Tamworth and Hanley this has allowed the disposal of two existing police buildings generating a substantial capital receipt, reduce running costs and resulting in additional income for the Fire and Rescue Service.
+Sharing of buildings ultimately leads to benefits and savings to the public purse which is always at the heart of the focus to improve efficiency and deliver more economic solutions.
+The delivery of the Staffordshire Commissioner's Estates Strategy will lead to further significant savings into the medium term.